USCIS Form I-9: Everything You Need to Know

 Employers now also must review the underlying documentation much more carefully in order to ensure the employee still qualifies.

 In addition, the M-274 lays out new instructions for documentation, which must be retained when the employer files an extension for an eligible employee.
 The handbook also contains a provision for the retention of I-9s, one that is, in fact, inconsistent with the rules put forth by the ICE.

 In particular, the M-274 states that “Employers must retain a Form I-9 for each person hired.
 This requirement applies from the date of hire, even if the employment ends shortly after hired, the hired employee never completes work for pay or never finishes the Form I-9.”

 The U.S.C.I.S. seem to be saying that employers need to keep their employees’ I-9 forms, whether or not they start to work or ever receive a paycheck.

 However, the ICE states that an employer is not required to keep a Form I-9 for an individual who doesn’t ever begin to work for pay, and therefore wouldn’t be forced to produce that I-9 if there were to be an inspection.

 If you need help understanding and completing the New Form I-9, you can post a request on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.